-Note: It is good measurement practice to verify the performance of each accelerometer with a Handheld Shaker or other calibration device before and after each measurement.
-The IMI Handheld Shaker operates at a fixed frequency and known amplitude (1.0 g) to provide a quick check of sensor sensitivity.
+Note: It is good measurement practice to verify the performance of each accelerometer before and after each measurement.

 Accelerometers are precision measuring instruments.
 They are highly engineered to provide accurate electrical signals representative of the vibration being monitored.
 Each sensor is calibrated by comparison to a known acceleration level.
-Some calibrations include frequency response curves, resonant frequency measurements, transverse sensitivity, and many other valuable tests.
+Some calibrations include frequency response curves, resonant frequency measurements, transvers sensitivity, and many other valuable tests.
 Applications requiring a high degree of accuracy or those in plants requiring certification and traceability require full calibration test results.
-Figure 12 shows a typical calibration data sheet.